 Mooring Regulations

-The Megunticook Watershed Association has no authority to enforce mooring regulations but if you believe a mooring is sited illegally please let us know and we will contact the appropriate authority.
-Alternately, you can reach out directly to the Inland Harbor Master or State Warden Service - contact information is here.
+The Megunticook Watershed Association has no authority to enforce mooring regulations but if you believe a mooring is sited illegally, please contact the Camden Inland Harbormaster.

 Maine State Mooring Guidance for Inland Waterways